Triangle choke: Technique

-Defensive action
+Defence

 To escape a triangle choke, the defending practitioner must first elevate their head so as to preclude the full force of the submission, and subsequently must bring their arm away from opposition with their own carotid artery.
 Once out of immediate danger of loss of consciousness, the practitioner can concentrate on reversing or escaping the figure-four lock.
 One method for this is to break the opponent's legs apart.
 With the opposing practitioner applying the choke in a bottom guard position, the defender should start to stand up, with both hands stacked and bearing weight on or above the breast opposite the arm in the choke (or gripping the collar of the opponent's gi).
 When the defender is nearly standing and leaning over so as to bring their weight to bear on their opponent, the defender should start to walk to the side opposite the captured arm.
 This pushes the defender's back and shoulder into the leg wrapped around their back, and forces the opponent's other leg to reach forward to maintain the lock.
 This weakens the strength of the choke and allows the defender to muscle out or force the attacker to release the choke.

-In mixed martial arts, it is possible for the defender to lift the person applying the choke and slam them down with a powerbomb (also known as a slam) to get them to release the hold.
+In some rule sets such as mixed martial arts, it is possible for the defender to lift the person applying the choke and to slam them to the ground in an attempt to get them to release the hold.
+In many grappling rule sets such slams are not allowed.